COINtoolbox/ridges/README.md

 The [COsmostatistics INitiative (COIN)](https://cosmostatistics-initiative.org/) receives financial support from CNRS as part of its MOMENTUM programme over the 2018-2020 period, under the project Active Learning for Large Scale Sky Surveys.

 This work would not be possible without intensive consultation to online platforms and discussion forums.
-Although it is not possible to provide a complete list of the open source material consulted in the construction of this material, **we recognize their importance and deeply thank all those who contributes to open learning platforms**.
+Although it is not possible to provide a complete list of the open source material consulted in the construction of this work, **we recognize their importance and deeply thank all those who contributes to open learning platforms**.